braze-inc/braze-docs/_docs/_api/endpoints/user_data/external_id_migration/post_external_ids_rename.md

 For security purposes, this feature is disabled by default.
 To enable this feature, please reach out to your Success Manager.
 {% endalert %}

-Use this endpoint to "rename" your users' `external id`s.
-This endpoint creates a new primary `external_id` for the user and marks the existing `external_id` as deprecated.
-This means that the user can be identified by either `external_id` until the deprecatd one is removed.
-The deprecated ID can be removed at any time using the [remove]({{site.baseurl}}/api/endpoints/user_data/external_id_migration/post_external_ids_remove) endpoint.
-We've architected this solution to allow multiple External IDs in order to support a migration period whereby older versions of your apps still in the wild that use the previous External ID naming schema don’t break.
-We highly recommend removing deprecated External IDs once your old naming schema is no longer in use.
+Use this endpoint to "rename" your users' external IDs.
+This endpoint sets a new (primary) `external_id` for the user and deprecates their existing `external_id`.
+This means that the user can be identified by either `external_id` until the deprecated one is removed.
+The deprecated ID can be removed using the [remove]({{site.baseurl}}/api/endpoints/user_data/external_id_migration/post_external_ids_remove) endpoint.
+Having multiple external IDs allows for a migration period whereby older versions of your apps still in the wild that use the previous external ID naming schema don’t break.
+We highly recommend removing deprecated external IDs once your old naming schema is no longer in use.

 You can send up to 50 rename objects per request.